Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 from = FileDescriptor("/path/from/file.txt")
 to = FileDescriptor("/different_path/to/file.txt")
 if !move!(from, to)
-    @log_warning FOO_DOMAIN "In example: Unable to move file from `$(get_path(from))` to `$(get_path(to))`"
+    log_warning(FOO_DOMAIN, "In example: Unable to move file from `$(get_path(from))` to `$(get_path(to))`") end
-end
 ```

 ### Changing File Metadata

+!!! info
-> (this feature is not yet implemented)
+    (this feature is not yet implemented)

 ### Opening a File or URL

-Often, we will want to open an external file for the user, for example, showing the license in a text editor or opening a donation page from a menu.
-Mousetrap offers three functions suited for this.
+Often, we will want to open an external file for the user, for example, showing the license of our app in a text editor or opening a donation page from a menu.
+Mousetrap offers three functions well-suited for this.

 [`open_file`](@ref) will open a file on disk, usually presenting a user with a number of applications that can open the file.
-When opening a `.txt` file, the user will be presented with text editors installed on their system, at which point this function will open that application for them.
+For example, when opening a `.txt` file, the user will be presented with a list of text editors installed on their system.
+When they select one, that application will be started and open the file.

 Similarly, [`show_in_file_explorer`](@ref) will open the user's file explorer to the enclosing folder of the file.